hm-lang/core/proposals/README.md

 are reserved namespaces for variables that cannot be null, and `First` and `Second` are reserved for binary operations like `&&` and `*`.
 See [namespaces](#namespaces) for more details.
+Other reserved keywords: `new` for returning a class constructor,
+TODO: `new` should probably be considered a namespace here, e.g., `new int`.

 Most ASCII symbols are not allowed inside identifiers, e.g., `*`, `/`, `&`, etc., but most importantly in contrast to most other languages, underscores (`_`) are ignored within identifiers.